 Sometimes dissociative fugue cannot be diagnosed until people abruptly return to their pre-fugue identity and are distressed to find themselves in unfamiliar circumstances.

-Usually, the diagnosis is made after the fact, when a doctor reviews the history and collects information that documents the circumstances before people left home, the travel itself, and the establishment of an alternate life.
+Usually, dissociative fugue is diagnosed after the fact, when a doctor reviews the history and collects information that documents the circumstances before people left home, the travel itself, and the establishment of an alternate life.

-If people have had dissociative fugues, psychotherapy, sometimes combined with hypnosis or drug-facilitated interviews (interviews conducted after a sedative is given intravenously), may be used to try to help people remember the events of the fugue period.
+If people have had dissociative fugues, psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
+As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
+Most treatment... read more , sometimes combined with hypnosis or drug-facilitated interviews (interviews conducted after a sedative is given intravenously), may be used to try to help people remember the events of the fugue period.
 However, these efforts are often unsuccessful.

 Regardless, a therapist can help people explore how they handle the types of situations, conflicts, and emotions that triggered the fugue and help them find better ways to respond in the future.
 This approach can help prevent fugues from recurring.